kirbisity/notes/pages/dpkg.md

 * `Depends`

-  * List packages required for the package to function.
+  * List packages required for the package to function, so is inherited.
   * Takes effect only when a package is to be configured.
   * A package will not be configured unless all of the packages listed in its `Depends` field have been correctly configured. i.e. The packages under `Depends` would be installed first then the target package.

 * Dependencies